roryhackney/Social-Media-Graph-DSA/README.md

 For this project, I worked with [https://github.com/Jofleming](Jordan) to design and implement an application that maintains the data for a fictional social media network.
 Each user in the network has a profile containing their name, optional profile picture, current status, and a list of their friends.

 The application provides a menu that allows a user to:
-1. Join the network (by creating a profile)
+* Join the network (by creating a profile)
-2. Modify their profile
+* Modify their profile
-3. Display a list of all the profiles in the network
+* Display a list of all the profiles in the network
-4. Add a friend (from the displayed list)
+* Add a friend (from the displayed list)
-5. See a list of their friends
+* See a list of their friends
-6. See a list of their friend's friends
+* See a list of their friend's friends
-7. Leave the network (by removing their profile)
+* Leave the network (by removing their profile)
-8. Change the current user
+* Change the current user
-9. Add additional new user profiles (admin privilege, for demoing)
+* Add additional new user profiles (admin privilege, for demoing)
-10. Remove user profiles (admin privilege, for demoing)
+* Remove user profiles (admin privilege, for demoing)
+* End the program, resetting the graph to empty

 ## Part 1: UML Class and Object Diagrams
 We created a UML class diagram to define various interfaces, classes, methods, and fields, for reference while implementing the application.